in partnership with Arts&Heritage

-Five successful applicants from Hampshire, Berkshire, Buckinghamshire, Oxfordshire and Isle of Wight will be selected to take part in a fully funded programme of lively and informed workshops that results in a new artwork responding to site and context.
+Five successful applicants from Hampshire, Berkshire, Buckinghamshire, Oxfordshire and Isle of Wight were selected to take part in a fully funded programme of lively and informed workshops that results in a new artwork responding to site and context.

-This unique opportunity gives you a chance to develop a brief to meet a need identified by your museum – whether that need is around engaging with new audiences, reinterpreting your collections or telling a new story about your site.
-As part of the process, museums will benefit from support, expertise and funding to deliver a high-quality new work for your museum or heritage site.
+This unique opportunity gave museums a chance to develop a brief to meet a need identified by their museum – whether that need is around engaging with new audiences, reinterpreting their collections or telling a new story about their site.
+As part of the process, museums benefit from support, expertise and funding to deliver a high-quality new work for their museum or heritage site.

 This 2-year fully funded programme includes visits to artists’ studios, meeting with art curators and learning from peers who have been part of previous programmes.
 Participants receive and manage an £11,000 commissioning budget, with additional PR and marketing support supplied by Arts&Heritage.
 They will also receive £500 for bespoke marketing and £500 for bespoke engagement activity to promote and raise the profile of their projects.